Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/naivigation/rules/_index.md

 To get more **information** (which usually makes the game easier and less random):

 * Whenever you successfully get a **new collectible**, you get an extra **reward**!
 Players may _draw 1 more card_ and _show their cards to each other_.
 (The only time you're allowed to do so.
 Still no other communication besides that!)
-* Or onsider **allowing discussion** at the end of each round.
-You're still not allowed to explicitly state your cards, but may otherwise strategize or clarify rules when uncertain.
+* Or consider **allowing discussion** at the end of each round.
+You're not allowed to explicitly state your cards, but may otherwise strategize, ask questions, or make plans.

 To make the game **harder**:

-* Randomize the start player.
+* Randomize the start player _each round_.
 * Start with fewer Health cards.
 * Try this rule: the Discuss card must always be played in the first or last slot.
 * When you collect a tile, leave an empty hole (don't replace from the deck).
-You can't enter that tile anymore, and trying to do so incurs 1 damage. => @TODO: Might be too fun/powerful as a variant, use as main rule??
+You can't enter that tile anymore, and trying to do so incurs 1 damage.

 The best way to keep the game challenging and varied, is by introducing new expansions once in a while.